yurivyatkin/rails-project-lvl1/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/yurivyatkin/rails-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/yurivyatkin/rails-project-lvl1/actions)

-This gem can be used to generate HTML forms using a DSL.
-This DSL follows the guidelines from the project "Form Generator", which is a part of the [Ruby-on-Rails](https://ru.hexlet.io/programs/rails) course, offered by [Hexlet](https://hexlet.io/) (in Russian language only, currently).
+Use this gem to generate HTML forms using a DSL.
+This DSL follows the guidelines from the project "Form Generator," which is a part of the [Ruby-on-Rails](https://ru.hexlet.io/programs/rails) course offered by [Hexlet](https://hexlet.io/) (in the Russian language only, currently).

 ## Installation